wughangar/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints possible combinations
+scriot that prints a number wuth two decimal places